Hoellenwesen/docker-cn-dyndns/README.md

 ```

 ### Environment parameters
-- API_USER (required)
+- API_USER (**required**)
-- API_PASS (required)
+- API_PASS (**required**)
-- ZONE (required)
+- ZONE (**required**)
-- SUB1 (required)
+- SUB1 (**required**)
 - SUB2 (optional)
 - SUB3 (optional)
 - SUB4 (optional)
 #### API user and password
 To use this DynDNS changer you need a domain at [Core-Networks](https://www.core-networks.de) and you have to create an API user and password for their DNS API.
 #### Zone and subdomain
 The ZONE is your registered domain (e.g. example.com) and `SUB1 - SUB4` are the subdomains you want to redirect (e.g. games).
 DO NOT include the base domain in the SUB variables!
+Currently it is pssible to define four subdomains, because it is required in my environment.
+If you need more fell free to Fork the project on GitHub or send me a message so i can modify the container.

 **The container will not start without the API_USER, API_PASS, ZONE and SUB1 variables.**
 ### Using Docker Compose
 Instead of remembering and typing long chains of parameters and docker options you can create a docker-compose.yml file.
-Simply run the command `docker-compose up` to bring up the server with a specified data folder and then use the command `docker-compose down` to stop and get rid of the container.
+Simply run the command `docker-compose up` to bring up the container and then use the command `docker-compose down` to stop and get rid of the container.
 ### Example
 Save this example in a file named `docker-compose.yml`
 ```